websterian/CloudXM.Helix.Template/README.md

-# Running the Example hellos
+# Running the Example hello

 ## Prerequisites